• Skip to primary navigation

 Berries, pretzels, olives, and other Christmas snacks on snack board.

-🔪 How to make a sweet and salty snack board
+How to make a Christmas charcuterie board

 1. Select a board: Start by choosing a large cutting board, platter, or cookie sheet to assemble on.